ToniWonKanobi/theoveranalyzed.net/posts/2015/6/8/48-hours-with-the-apple-watch.md

 	<figcaption>When Space Gray &#8800; Space Gray</figcaption>
 </figure>

 The strangest bit at play here is Apple's seemingly inconsistent use of the "Space Gray" moniker.
 Looking at Rene Ritchie's Instagram photo above, it should be apparent that the Space Gray on the Apple Watch is *much* grayer than Apple's other available Space Gray offerings (here, the iPhone 6 Plus, the iPad Air 2, and the new MacBook).
-Don't get me wrong -- I have no complaints about the Watch's darker hue.
+Don't get me wrong---I have no complaints about the Watch's darker hue.
 In fact, I wish all of Apple's Space Gray aluminum looked this shade.

 Color inconsistencies notwithstanding, everything about the watch is what I expected.
 Fit and finish, even for a gen 1 product such as this, is excellent.
 Most impressive is the fluoroelastomer band fastener.
 I initially struggled to don the dang thing, but after I followed Apple's 'How to put this on' for dummies guide (included in the packaging), it was effortless.